cdamken/trading-options/MEXICO/00_Complete_Mexican_Comparison.md

 ---

-*This analysis is designed specifically for Mexican residents and considers Mexican tax law, CNBV regulation, and peso-denominated investing.
+*This analysis is designed specifically for investors in Mexico and considers Mexican tax law, CNBV regulation, and peso-denominated investing.
 Information current as of 2025.
 Always verify current terms and conditions directly with brokers before making investment decisions.*